Making quality furniture since 1868

 Polishing timber is a juggling act that requires a consistency without loss of individuality, where Art and Science are matched with years of experience and skill.

-Heading up our upholstery team is a craftsman who has spent 47 years mastering his craft and passing it down.
+Heading up our upholstery team is a craftsman who has spent almost 50 years with us mastering his craft and passing it down.
 This is the caliber of experience we have and nurture in-house.